-Cuts earn three demerits and receive three Tuesday morning detention from 7:30-8:15am.
+Cuts earn three demerits and receive three Monday or Wednesday seventh period detentions.
 Further offenses may result in suspension.

 Note that only cuts are unexcused.
 All other absences are considered "excused" in the traditional sense, but they are still counted as absences and accumulate towards the limit of allowable absences.
 Parents and students should keep this in mind as they schedule doctors' appointments, college visits, trips to the coast, pilgrimages, etc.